FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Converting-between-Types.md

 > Note that when converting from plaintext to encrypted, the value is still exposed in plaintext to the contract and on the public blockchain.
 > This pattern should only be used when the plaintext data is not sensitive and can be exposed publicly.
+>
+> After encrypting from plaintext, the resulting encrypted number should be considered public until it is involved in an FHE operation that
+> included an input which was sent encrypted to the contract.

 ### Conversion Functions

 #### Tips for Users

 - **Understand the Types:** Know the types you are working with and the implications of converting between them.
 Ensure the conversion is logical and secure.
+For example, you can only convert addresses to and from the `euint256` type.

 - **Monitor Gas Usage:** Be aware of the gas costs associated with type conversions, especially if they occur within functions that are called frequently.